safranek2/DnD-Sheet/README.md

 # DnD Sheet
- DnD Sheet: Webová aplikace v C# pro tvorbu postav a správu herních sezení ve světě Dungeons and Dragons.
-Snadné vytváření postav, podrobný návod a efektivní organizace session pro nekonečné dobrodružství.
+ DnD Sheet: a C# web application for creating characters and managing game sessions in the Dungeons and Dragons world.
+Easy character creation, detailed guides and efficient session organization for endless adventures.